Integrability on Direct Limit Banach manifolds: Direct limit of manifolds

 Therefore, Proposition \ref{P_DLAscendingSequence-BanachLieGroups} assumption (ii) can be seen as a corollary of this theorem.
-According to Proposition \ref{P_Mixtes_a-b}, if $G$ admits a candidate for a direct limit chart then assume that there exists a countable subset $I\subset\mathbb{N}^{\ast}$ such that the direct limit $\mathfrak{g}_{I}=\underrightarrow{\lim }\mathfrak{\{}\mathfrak{g}_{i},i\in I\}$ is an (LBC)-space, then $G$ is endowed with a structure of convenient Lie group modeled on the (LBC)-space $\mathfrak{g}$.
+According to Proposition \ref{P_Mixtes_a-b}, if $G$ admits a candidate for a direct limit chart then assume that there exists a countable subset $I\subset\mathbb{N}^{\ast}$ such that the direct limit $\mathfrak{g}_{I}=\underrightarrow{\lim }\mathfrak{\{}\mathfrak{g}_{i},i\in I\}$ is an LB-space, then $G$ is endowed with a structure of convenient Lie group modeled on the LB-space $\mathfrak{g}$.
 Now since $\mathfrak{g}_{n}$ is a $k_{\omega}-$space for each $n\in\mathbb{N}^*$, by direct chart limit property and using the fact that direct limits of ascending sequences of locally $k_\omega$-spaces are locally $k_\omega$-spaces and so are Hausdorff (see \cite{Glo3}), the topology on $G$ must be Hausdorff.

 On the other hand, the reader can find the following criterion in \cite{Dah}:

 \begin{theorem} Let $\mathcal{G}=(G_{n})_{n\in\mathbb{N}^{\ast}}$ be an ascending sequence of Banach Lie groups such that all inclusion maps $j_{n}:G_{n}\rightarrow G_{n+1}$ are analytic group morphisms and assume that we have the following properties: